-5. EVALUATIONS
+5. EVALUATION

-- 5.1 Grade will be earned by an assortment of learning activities, exams, assignments, and participation. - 5.2 Please see the class schedule and assignment sheet for more information.
+- 5.1 Grading will be earned by an assortment of learning activities, exams, assignments, and participation - 5.2 Please see the class schedule and assignment sheet for more information the course and fails to complete the requirements of the course, the student will receive a failing grade.